pillo79/ArduinoCore-zephyr/README.md

 ### Using the Core in Arduino IDE/CLI

-After running the `bootstrap.sh` script, you can symlink the core to `$sketchbook/hardware/arduino-git/zephyr`.
-Once linked, it will appear in the IDE/CLI, and the board's Fully Qualified Board Name (FQBN) will be formatted as `arduino-git:zephyr:name_from_boards_txt`.
+After running the `bootstrap.sh` script, you can create a symlink from the `ArduinoCore-zephyr` folder to `${sketchbook}/hardware/arduino-git/zephyr`, so that the `boards.txt` file in this repository will be also available as `${sketchbook}/hardware/arduino-git/zephyr/boards.txt`.

+Once this is done, your development folder will appear in the IDE/CLI package list as `arduino-git:zephyr`, and the Fully Qualified Board Name (FQBN) to use will be `arduino-git:zephyr:name_from_boards_txt`.

 Remember to also install and/or update the officially published core in the IDE Board Manager to get the latest tools and dependencies.
 [⚙️ Installation](#️-installation).